learn-co-curriculum/doubly-linked-list/README.md

 ### 13. Add `insert(index, node)` to `LinkedList`

 Insert the given `node` at the given `index` in the `LinkedList`.
 No nodes should be removed or replaced!
+This method inserts only 1 Node into the list.

 Ensure you can handle all valid `index` values: 0 to last index + 1 in list.
 Don't worry about invalid index values.